Marine Military Academy: Iwo Jima monument

-The Iwo Jima monument, located on the Marine Military Academy grounds, is the original model, a creation of Dr. Felix de Weldon, and was used for the casting of the monument erected at Arlington National Cemetery.
+The Iwo Jima monument, located on the Marine Military Academy grounds, is the original model, a creation of Felix de Weldon, and was used for the casting of the monument erected at Arlington National Cemetery.
 After completion of the monument, this sculpture was placed in storage until the early 1980s when its creator donated it to the Marine Military Academy.
-Donations were collected to fund the transport and reassembly of the monument, which was supervised by Dr. de Weldon.
+Donations were collected to fund the transport and reassembly of the monument, which was supervised by de Weldon.
 On April 16, 1982, the monument was officially dedicated.
 The Marine Military Academy is also the final resting place of Corporal Harlon Block, formerly a resident of Weslaco, Texas, one of the Marines immortalized in the famous photo of the flag-raising on Iwo Jima from which the sculpture is modeled.